Robert Finley: Basking Ridge, New Jersey

 Finley taught at the Princeton University Grammar School; and at the Basking Ridge, New Jersey Classical School (Brick Academy), a boys' seminary.
-He worked there from 1795 until his acceptance of the University of Georgia (UGA) presidency in July 1817.
+He worked there from 1795 until he accepted the presidency of the University of Georgia (UGA) in July 1817.

-In 1795, Dr. Robert Finley, re-established the private academy, known as the Basking Ridge Classical School, conducting classes first at the Presbyterian parsonage and then in a new frame school building erected near the church.
+In 1795, Dr. Robert Finley re-established the private academy, known as the Basking Ridge Classical School, conducting classes first at the Presbyterian parsonage and then in a new frame school building erected near the church.
 In 1809, with enrollment expanding, Finley organized financing and construction of a new two-story brick building, prominently located in the center of the village of Basking Ridge (Brick Academy).

-Boys were drawn both from the local area and from more distant places, such as Virginia and New York City, to attend this private preparatory academy.
-Most were given a classical education in preparation to enter the College of New Jersey (later expanded and renamed as Princeton University).
-Students boarded with Dr. Finley and other local residents.
+Boys were drawn from both the local area and more distant places, such as Virginia and New York City, to attend this private preparatory academy.
+Most were given a classical education in preparation for entering the College of New Jersey (later expanded and renamed Princeton University).
+Students boarded with Dr. Finley and other residents.
 Two buildings still standing near the Brick Academy were later used as dormitories.